-Invest too much and you may not be able to sleep at night; invest too little and you may not be able to reach your financial goals.
+If you invest too much, you may not be able to sleep at night; if you invest too little, you may not be able to reach your financial goals.
 By considering your present and future financial needs, you can begin to make strides toward your intermediate and long-term financial goals.
 Look closely at your resources, the economy, your risk tolerance and your future financial needs to determine your investment level.

 Amount of Surplus Income